 - If you receive in-patient treatment at an alcoholic recovery home or drug-free facility, provide the name, address, and phone number of the home or facility.

-Visit SDI Online to register for an SDI Online account and create a username and password.
-An Employment Development Department (EDD) Customer Account Number will be provided upon completion of the registration process.
-A notification of registration will also be sent to you via email and US Postal Service.
-You will now be able to log in to your account to file a claim.
+BPO registration is available 24 hours a day, 7 days a week.After you have registered for and logged in to BPO, select SDI Online which will direct you to the SDI Online Registration Options.
+An EDD Customer Account Number will be provided when you complete the registration process.
+A notification of registration will also be sent to you by email and US Postal Service.
+You will now use BPO to log in to SDI Online to file a claim.

-3. Log Into SDI Online to File a New Claim.
+3. Log In and File a New Claim

 Follow these directions to file a new claim through SDI Online:

-- Select “File a New Claim” under the Main Menu on your home page.
+- Select New Claim under the main menu on your home page.

 - Review your completed form information for accuracy.

-- On the confirmation page, be sure to write down the Form Receipt Number.
+- On the confirmation page, write down the Form Receipt Number.
 You will provide this number to your physician/practitioner.

 - Duplicate claims: Do not submit duplicates of the same claim.
 This will delay claim processing.

 Provide your Form Receipt Number to your physician/practitioner so they can submit the medical certification.
 The physician/practitioner must submit the certification no later than 49 days after your disability begins or you may lose benefits.
-Be sure to talk to your physician/practitioner about their process for submitting a DI claim; they do not all follow the same process.
+Talk to your physician/practitioner about their process for submitting a DI claim; they do not all follow the same process.
 You are responsible for obtaining a Physician/Practitioner Certification for your disability.
 Your claim will be returned if the physician/practitioner Certification is not received within 30 days.